 - Purchase the complete Expat Arrivals Malaysia Guide (PDF)

-Malaysia has a number of different visas available according to the nature and length of one's planned visit.
+Malaysia has a number of different visas available to fit the nature and length of any expat's planned visit.
 Regulations vary according to nationality – for example, expats of certain nationalities may enter Malaysia for a period of up to 90, 30 or 14 days without a visa for tourism or business purposes.

 All those arriving in Malaysia should have a passport valid for at least six months, a valid return ticket and proof of funds to sustain themselves while in the country.